leiweibau/Pi.Alert/README.md

 The frontend is used to manage the host information determined and for general management.
 You can store additional information for each device, view the historical history, perform manual nmap scans or send Wake-on-LAN commands.
 You also have the option of assigning individual devices to other network devices such as routers and switches in order to maintain an overview of the relationships between the devices.
 A settings page allows you to configure individual parts of the frontend, while a config file editor allows you to configure the backend.
-This interface, which is available in English, German, Spanish, French, Italian, Polish, Danish, Dutch, Czech, Finnish, Swedish, Norwegian, Lithuanian, Ukrainian and Russian can be protected with a login that uses the password “123456” by default.
+The user interface, which is available in English, German, Spanish, French, Italian, Polish, Danish, Dutch, Czech, Finnish, Swedish, Norwegian, Lithuanian, Ukrainian, and Russian, is protected by a login; the password is randomly generated during installation and displayed at the end of the installation process.
 You can change this using the CLI tool [pialert-cli](docs/PIALERTCLI.md).

 New [Favicons/Homescreen icons](docs/ICONS.md) have been created based on the original design, tailored to different skins.
 To ensure compatibility with iOS devices, icons can be directly linked from the repository, as iOS devices may not load homescreen icons from insecure sources (without SSL or self-signed SSL).